Recycled glass jars can work fine when you start fermenting vegetables (aka DIY pickling).

 TSM is a company based out of Buffalo, NY.
 However, note that their fermenting crocks are made in China.
 Because of this, they are a bit more affordable than other crocks.

 Being made in China doesn’t seem to affect their quality.
 They are really popular, and people love them.

 There are several styles of fermenting pots made by TSM.
 All have water seals and come with the crock, weight, and lid.
 I would recommend the Fiesta-style crock.

 It has a straight-down channel, which makes it easier to load entire vegetables.
 It’s also easier to clean afterward.
 The deep groove holds lots of water, so you won’t have to refill it as often.
 The crock is available in larger sizes (up to 20 liters).

-If you want a really beautiful fermenting crock (or want to get one for someone as a gift), these are stunning.
+These are stunning if you want a beautiful fermenting crock (or want to get one for someone as a gift).
 They are handmade and painted in a small town in Poland.
 The quality is superb: they don’t crack or break easily and can even be put in the microwave or dishwasher.

 They are surprisingly affordable, too (at least some of the options).

 K&K Keramik Kerazo

 This company is based out of Germany, and, yes, the crocks are made in Germany (not in China).

 The crocks are handmade and colored with an earthy brown color.
 There’s a sizeable handle on the sides of the crocks to make it easier to pick up.